vlayer-xyz/vlayer/book/src/appendix/architecture/block_proof/coherence.md

 ### Prove Chain server

 Block Proof Cache structure is stored in a distinct type of vlayer node, specifically a JSON-RPC server.
-It consists of a single call `v_chain(chain_id: number, block_numbers: number[])`.
+It consists of a single call `v_getChainProof(chain_id: number, block_numbers: number[])`.

 [Detailed JSON-RPC API docs](../../api.md)